Private equity firms trawl European markets for fresh deals

 This is driving some firms to hunt out cheaper companies away from auction processes, where multiple bidders push up prices.
 Instead these private equity buyers can be the first to make cost cuts, improve efficiency and open new markets - and potentially boost returns for investors.

-In the last week, Bain Capital has agreed to buy Spanish call centre business Atento from telecoms group Telefonica (TEF.MC), Cinven is buying generics pharmaceutical business Amdipharm and PAI Partners has taken control of Italian eyewear maker Marcolin (MCL.MI).
+In the last week, Bain Capital has agreed to buy Spanish call center business Atento from telecoms group Telefonica (TEF.MC), Cinven CINV.UL is buying generics pharmaceutical business Amdipharm and PAI Partners has taken control of Italian eyewear maker Marcolin (MCL.MI).

 These deals are more complex, showing how private equity firms have to work harder to overcome multiple hurdles.
 In Britain, for example, takeover rules make it harder to take companies private.
 The uncertain economic outlook may make businesses hoard cash and stick with non-core divisions rather than sell.
 Entrepreneurs may be wary of selling out too cheaply, private equity professionals and bankers said.